Ecodev/gims/docs/content/filter_set.rst

     :alt: search a filter set

 The **General** tab contains the label of the filter set as well as it's child filters.
-These can be directly edited by clicking on the pencil icon.
+These can be directly edited by clicking on the pencil icon [1].
+It is also possible to add filters, if needed, by clicking on the button [2].

 .. image:: img/filterset2.png
     :width: 100%